Step 2. Execute the ARM Template

 - The SSL certificate should be password protected.
 Enter this password in the Certificate Password parameter.

-- If the Max Instance Count limit of 100 instances is insufficient, then you will need to increase the power of the VM SKU you are using.
-The maximum number of instances in a Virtual Machine Scale Set is recommended by Microsoft to be 100.
+- The Max Instance Count limit of 100 instances is a Azure limitation.
+If that is insufficient for your needs, then you will need to increase the power of the VM SKU you are using, thus requiring fewer instances.
+The maximum number of instances in a Virtual Machine Scale Set was recommended by Azure to be 100.
+This has since been increased by Azure and a future release of the template will allow up to 600 instances.

-The database parameters and their possible values are described here: Azure SQL Database parameters
+- The database parameters and their possible values are described here: Azure SQL Database parameters .
+Note, the Database Server Name for an Azure SQL Database is the fully qualified domain name and is the "Server name" property in the Azure Portal.

 - The 3 sets of user name and password must use passwords that must pass Windows 'sufficiently complex' rules.
 These rules change without clear notification.
 Ensure that there is a mix of upper and lower case, a special character and it's 12 characters or more long and it will probably be sufficiently complex.